paulshen/restorative/README.md

 ### Comparison with JavaScript libraries

 We get all the benefits of Reason's great type system.
 Instead of plain JavaScript objects, we use variants to model actions.
-All operations have sound types and allow work (e.g. action creators) to happen at compile time.
+All operations have sound types and some work is moved to compile time (e.g. action creators).

 ### Comparison with React Context

-Restorative maintains lists of subscriptions for each store.
-When a React context value changes, it iterates through all children Fiber nodes to find context consumers.
+Restorative maintains a list of subscriptions for each store.
+In contrast, React Context iterates through all children Fiber nodes to find context consumers when the context value changes.
 React context is not well suited for fast-changing data.
 Subscriptions, on the other hand, allow for more precise operations at the cost of more complexity (maintaining list of subscribers).

 ### Comparison with Redux